scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 .. latex::

-   The key feature of AdaDamp is that the number of workers grows with the batch size.
+   The key component of AdaDamp is that the number of workers grows with the batch size.
 Then, the model update time is agnostic to the batch size (provided communication is instantaneous).
 This has been shown empirically:
    Goyal et al. grow the batch size (and the number of workers with it) by a